BrunoKaiser/IDIV/programms/ExceltoTXTforLua/readme_ExceltoTXTforLua.txt

 This script exports an Excel file with the data in independent columns in textfile csv with tabulators and write the content in a tree.

+4. Excel_formulae_to_TXT.lua

+This script extract from an excel file the informations of the cells in the worksheets and builds an tabulator text tree with complex brackets formulae.